MrPio/Antiyomacy/README.md

 <a name="code_structure"></a>
 ## 📐 Code structure
-The code is structured as follows, listing the main predicates for each file:
+The code is structured as follows, listing the main predicates for each file.
+Note: The term "resource" refers to both units and buildings.

 ### Game core files